-meet our clergy, staff, and volunteer leaders
+meet our clergy, assisting clergy and staff

 The Rev. Adam Kradel, PhD – Rector

 Fr.
 Adam was reared and ordained in the Episcopal Diocese of West Virginia.
 He has served parishes in the Convocation of Episcopal Churches in Europe and Dioceses of West Virginia, Chicago, Milwaukee, Pennsylvania, and Central Pennsylvania.